universal-ctags/ctags/docs/optlib.rst

 `passwd` parser is a simple example that uses ``--fields-<LANG>`` option.

-.. this "roles" section should probably be moved up this document, as a
+..
+TODO: this "roles" section should probably be moved up this document, as a
 	subsection in the "Regex option argument flags" section

 .. _roles: